HughKeenan/word-burglar/README.md

 The player was initially able to begin the game by putting in an empty space as their name.
 To prevent this, the strip method was added to the name input.

-submitting an empty entry or a letter into safecracker initially caused the game to crash.
+Submitting an empty entry or a letter into safecracker initially caused the game to crash.
 This was solved by nesting the inputs within a try except statement to check for value errors.
+A similar issue happened with lockpicker.
+The code was refactored to work along the same lines as safecracker, which resolved the issue

 Fixes:
 If statement: